shaneiadt/Ramblings/pages/2019/What-is-Docker.md

 Once we have docker running on our machine it's time to test this puppy out!
 Create a new folder (call it whatever you like) & create a **dockerfile** inside.
 Filename is **dockerfile** no dot file extensions or anything required.
 Most modern IDE's will have built in support for recognising this type of file.
 As dockerfiles do not expose a port by default we will run this using **docker-compose**.
 This is pretty much a **container manager** & it comes with your Docker Desktop install by default.

-Enjoy the whale icon :whale:

 What are we going to build you ask?
-Let's start with a simple **Express server** setup for some super-sweet app we have in the works :sunglasses:
+Let's start with a simple **Express server** setup for some super-sweet app we have in the works😎

 Github: https://github.com/shaneiadt/docker-with-node-example